oktadev/okta-blog/_source/_posts/2024-04-30-express-universal-logout.md

 >**Note**: Take note of your client_id and client_secret info, you'll need this in the following step.

-### Add your OIDC integration details to the app
+### Add configuration to authenticate with OIDC

-You can view the user table locally using Prisma.
+You can view the user table locally using Prisma Studio.
 To do this, go to the root of this workshop folder in your terminal and run `npx prisma studio`.
 Your browser will open a new web page where you can see all the users in your database.

 While viewing your database locally, you'll also see an org table.
 You can manually input the following info to seed your database with an org linked to an Okta authorization server, allowing OIDC SSO sign-in.